Last reviewed on 19th April 2021

-A lifetime mortgage can be great for releasing equity in your home.
-With an increase in homeowners choosing to stay put, lifetime mortgages are becoming an attractive prospect.
-Nonetheless, it is a commitment and needs careful consideration before deciding on what’s best for you.
+A lifetime mortgage can be ideal for releasing equity in your home.
+With an increase in homeowners choosing not to move home, lifetime mortgages are becoming an attractive prospect.
+Nonetheless, it is a financial commitment and requires careful consideration before deciding on what’s best for you.

 What is a lifetime mortgage?

-A lifetime mortgage is a form of equity release, which allows you to borrow tax-free cash against your home.
-The loan is usually long-term and is secured on your own home.
+A lifetime mortgage is a form of equity release, which allows you to borrow a tax-free lump sum that is secured against your home.
 You’d still retain ownership of your home and it wouldn’t affect your living arrangements.

 Types of lifetime mortgages

-As with every mortgage, there are options that you may be able to choose to suit your own lifestyle.
-With lifetime mortgages, there are three main types of how the loan can be repaid.
+As with each mortgage type, there are options that you can choose to suit your own lifestyle.

 The three main types of lifetime mortgages are: